Legion Pulse Review: Know The Benefits, Ingredients, Best Flavor, Pros & Cons

 If you find this too strong for you, you might consider other options or opt for the stim-free version.

-Also, Pulse contains other equally important pre-workout ingredients, like beta-alanine, taurine, l-citrulline dl-malate (8g), l-ornithine HCl (2.2g).
+Also, Pulse contains other equally important ingredients even before you start working out, like beta-alanine, taurine, l-citrulline dl-malate (8g), l-ornithine HCl (2.2g).

 Unlike other pre-workout supplements, this might seem like the ingredients are not enough.